Housing Authority of the City of Los Angeles

 The Housing Authority of the City of Los Angeles (HACLA) is a state-chartered public agency.
 Established in 1938, HACLA provides the largest stock of affordable housing in the city Los Angeles, California and is one of the nation's oldest public housing authorities.

-Its funds come from five main sources: United States Department of Housing and Urban Development's annual operating subsidy, HUD's annual Capital Fund, Section 8 administrative fees, rent from public housing residents, and other program and capital grants from various sources.
+HACLA funds come from five main sources: United States Department of Housing and Urban Development's annual operating subsidy, HUD's annual Capital Fund, Section 8 administrative fees, rent from public housing residents, and other program and capital grants from various sources.

-Circa 1992, there were a total of 32,257 public housing units in Los Angeles.
+In 1997, there were a total of 18 public housing communities in Los Angeles.
+As of 2025, there are only 13 Section 9 public housing communities left in LA.